ajhenry/chronle-reddit/DATABASE_SETUP.md

 If you have existing game data, you may want to:

 1. Create an initial season for historical data
-2. Migrate any existing scores to game sessions
-3. Update user records to include season participation
+2. Update user records to include season participation

 The system is designed to work alongside existing functionality without breaking changes.